vherman3/AxonSegmentation/README.md

 # AxonSegmentation

 Axon segmentation with microscopic images and based on deep convolutional neural networks.
-The U-Net ([from Ronneberger et al.](https://arxiv.org/abs/1505.04597)) is used as a classification model.
+The U-Net from ([ Ronneberger et al.](https://arxiv.org/abs/1505.04597)) is used as a pixel classifier model.
 Then an MRF is applied for the post-processing.
 The resulting axon segmentation mask feeds a myelin detector ([Zaimi et al.](http://journal.frontiersin.org/article/10.3389/fninf.2016.00037/full))